Data Request Format 2.0

 ; Canonical forms

-c-dec-number = <A dec-number with no leading zeroes>
+c-dec-number = <a dec-number with no leading zeroes>

-c-hex-number = <A hex-number with no leading zeroes and all chars capitalized>
+c-hex-number = <a hex-number with no leading zeroes and all chars capitalized>

 2. The Request Structure